lfit/releng-global-jjb/docs/jjb/lf-macros.rst

     :platform: Build platform as found in the vars directory.
     :template: Packer template to build as found in the templates directory.

+:Optional parameters:

+    :update-cloud-image: Submit a change request to update new built cloud image to Jenkins.

 lf-infra-packer-validate
 ------------------------